eyebrow-fish/chronos/README.md

 # development

-All `jobs` should be defined with a uniqie name and a schedule of your
+All `jobs` should be defined with a unique name and a schedule of your
 choosing.
 At the moment there is no further configuration for jobs, so all you simply need to do is: